Which camera type to use for vlogging and YouTube videos, Camcorder or DSLR? This detailed comparison guide is perfect

-We looked at the difference between camcorder vs. DSLR and have all the required answers listed.
+We looked at the difference between a camcorder vs. DSLR and have all the required answers listed.

 Here’s the deal:

-B oth camcorders and DSLRs are popularly used by YouTubers, vloggers and also suitable for video making enthusiasts.
-Both of these cameras play a crucial role in recording high quality videos and making movie segments.
+B oth camcorders and DSLRs are popularly used by YouTubers, vloggers and are also suitable for video-making enthusiasts.
+Both of these cameras play a crucial role in recording high-quality videos and making movie segments.

 Camcorder vs. DSLR Comparison for Vlogging